Portrait of Lim Kim San painted by prominent Nanyang artist Chua Mia Tee (c.1989. Image from National Collection)

 Better known as ‘Mr. HDB’ to many, Lim Kim San (b.
 30 November 1916, - d.
 20 July 2006) was the first Chairman of Housing and Development Board (HDB) from 1960, before he became the Minister for National Development in 1963.
 He was also the first Minister of Finance of the Republic of Singapore and has held portfolios in the fields of environment, education and defence.

-During his time as Chairman of the HDB, he helped to complete some 26,000 flats in slightly over three years, far surpassing the 23,019 units built by the HDB’s predecessor, the Singapore Improvement Trust (SIT), over its 32 years of existence.
+During his time as Chairman of the HDB, he helped to complete some 31,317 flats in just under four years, far surpassing the 23,019 units built by the HDB’s predecessor, the Singapore Improvement Trust (SIT), over its 32 years of existence.

 In its 32 years in charge, the HDB’s predecessor, the Singapore Improvement Trust (SIT) only managed to complete 23,019 units.
 Some of the more memorable ones include the flats iconic located in Tiong Bahru. (c.1950s-1960s.
 Image from National Collection)

-Under Lim’s direction, housing estates like Toa Payoh soon sprouted up, providing over 26,000 flats for Singaporeans in just under three years. (c.1960s.
+Under Lim’s direction, housing estates like Toa Payoh soon sprouted up, providing 31,317 flats for Singaporeans in just under four years. (c.1960s.
 Image from National Collection)

 The oldest of six children, Lim studied at Anglo-Chinese School and Raffles College.
 From an early age, he was already heavily involved in the family’s business of rubber, commodities, salt, sago and petrol.
 He made his first million at the age of 34 when he invented a set of machines that produced sago pearl cheaply.
 Lim would go on to venture in the world of banking, becoming director of the United Chinese Bank (today’s United Overseas Bank) in 1951.